-Fibre Training Course OP-456-61 will give you the key fibre skills of splicing, testing and terminating.
-This course is practice based consisting of twenty exercises supported by a comprehensive workbook and training notes.
-The course has been delivered to individuals, telecom and datacomm installers, aerospace and rail companies, power utilities, oil and gas and military organizations.
+Fibre Training Course OP-456-61 will give you the key fibre skills of splicing, testing and terminating, after which you will be able to install, test and troubleshoot a fibre optic link.
+The course is suitable for anyone who wants to start working in the fibre industry or wishes to upskill.
+OP-456-61 is a practice based fibre training course consisting of 24 practical modules supported by a comprehensive workbook and training notes.
+The course has been delivered to individuals, telecom and datacomm installers, aerospace and rail companies, power utilities, offshore and renewable energy companies and military organizations.

 The Fibre Training Course Testing modules include seven hours of hands on OTDR and loss testing.
 As a result you will master the OTDR, learn how to configure the testers, store and compare traces and produce OTDR and loss test reports.
 Exercises include testing short links, long cables and through splitters.
 As a result you build an ability to interpret fibre faults such as bends, bad splices, poor connectors and components.
 Finally you go on to learn how to clean and inspect connectors, test bare fibres and mechanical splicing.